 The plantations interests and the edible oils business have been sold to SIFCA and to a 50:50 joint venture between two Singapore-based companies, Wilmar International Limited and Olam International Limited.

 Wilmar is the world's largest palm-oil processor and OLAM is a leading global supply chain manager of agricultural products with extensive operations across Africa.
 Their experience and expertise will greatly increase the competitiveness of the palm oil industry both in the sub-region and in Côte d'Ivoire.

 Diego Bevilacqua, Group Vice President for Africa, Middle East & Turkey, says: "This deal is absolutely in line with Unilever's strategy.
-It will allow us to focus our future efforts and investments in Francophone West Africa on two of Unilever's core categories, Skin Cleansing and Laundry.
-At the same time we are pleased to have been able to bring together partners for whom the palm plantations and oils business constitute the core of their business, and will bring value to those categories in Cote d'Ivoire."
+It will allow us to focus our future efforts and investments in Francophone West Africa on two of Unilever's core divisions, Skin Cleansing and Laundry.
+At the same time we are pleased to have been able to bring together partners for whom the palm plantations and oils business constitute the core of their business, and will bring value to those divisions in Cote d'Ivoire."

 100 Victoria Embankment